A Holiday in Chakrata: The Road Less Travelled

 The check post at Kalsi first stops all the vehicles and makes a caravan of them.
 Same process takes place at Chakrata at the other end.
 One has to register himself/herself by entering personal details in the register and pay toll.
 After registration and toll payment, vehicles get green signal to move every two and a half hours so if a vehicle misses the exact time period when the tollgate is open for entering, then that group of travelers have to wait for another two and a half hours before they can think of going inside.
 They allow around 20 minutes for one convoy to leave.

-After that, the toll gates are closed for the next two hours and fifteen minutes.
+After that, the toll gates are closed for the next 2 hours and 15 minutes.
 The last convoy leaves at 7 p.m. after which, you are only allowed to leave or enter Chakrata in the first convoy which starts next morning at 7 a.m.
 This rule applies to the route which goes to Dehradun through Kalsi and Vikasnagar.
 If you choose to take the route to Mussoorie, no such restriction is applied but as I warned you, do not even think of taking that route after dawn, as it is very risky.
 So it is better to reach Chakrata via Mussoorie in daytime or via Kalsi.

 As Chakrata is close to Himachal Pradesh Border, a nearby place of interest is Paonta Sahib, which is a Sikh community Gurudwara on the banks of a river.
 You can offer your prayers to Wahe Guruji here.
 It is at a distance of around 53 kilometers from Chakrata by road.